codecapsules-io/codecapsules-docs/docs/tutorials/game-catalogue-with-nodejs-and-mysql.md

 ## Writing the API Code

-Now that we have all our systems set up, we can get onto coding part.
+Now that we have all our systems set up, we can get onto the coding part.

 ### Creating the Database Tables